 It is possible that the availability and the marketability (i.e., liquidity) of the securities discussed in this section could be adversely affected by actions of the U.S. government to tighten the availability of its credit.
 In 2008, the FHFA, an agency of the U.S. government, placed Fannie Mae and Freddie Mac into conservatorship, a statutory process with the objective of returning the entities to normal business operations.
-The FHFA will act as the conservatorship will have on the securities issued or guaranteed by Fannie Mae or Freddie Mac.
+The FHFA will act as the conservator to operate Fannie Mae and Freddie Mac until they are stabilized.
+It is unclear what effect this conservatorship will have on the securities issued or guaranteed by Fannie Mae or Freddie Mac.